docpad-archive/documentation/core/api.html.md

 title: "API"
 ```

-This page will go over using DocPad as a module, and the API available to you.
+How to use DocPad as a module, and its API.

 ## Install DocPad

-Besides having [Node.js installed](https://github.com/bevry/community/wiki/Installing-Node), you'll want to install DocPad locally to your project, you can do this by running `npm install -f docpad` in your command line.
+Besides having [Node.js installed](https://github.com/bevry/community/wiki/Installing-Node), you’ll want to install DocPad locally to your project, you can do this by running `npm install -f docpad` in your command line.
 This will install DocPad into `./node_modules/docpad` and make it accessible via [Node.js's require function](http://nodejs.org/docs/latest/api/all.html#all_require) (e.g. `require('docpad')`)

-If you are wanting to utilise DocPad for rendering, you'll also want to install some rendering [Plugins](/docpad/plugins).
+If you want to utilise DocPad for rendering, you’ll also need to install some rendering [Plugins](/docpad/plugins).

 ## Create your DocPad Instance

-Firstly, you need to create your DocPad instance, you can do this like so:
+First, you need to create your DocPad instance, like so:

 ``` javascript
 var docpadInstanceConfiguration = {};